Doctor of Nursing Practice

-The length of the program depends on the student's qualifications and area of concentration.
-For example, the program length for a student entering with a BSN or MSN without advanced practice certification will take approximately 3 years, full-time to complete.
-The program length for a student entering with a MSN with a nurse practitioner certification will take a minimum 1.5 years of full-time study to complete.
+The length of the program depends on the student's qualifications at admission and area of concentration.
+For example, the program length for a student entering with a BSN or higher degree without advanced practice certification will take approximately 3 years, full-time to complete.
+The program length for a student entering with a MSN and APRN licensure will take about 18 months of full-time study to complete.

 - Designed to offer students flexibility in determining their own living arrangements, schedule of study, and timing of engagement in coursework.

 - On-campus time is used for simulations, skills workshops and interprofessional experiences.